 - Existence of a credible and competitive selection process of the participants

 How to benefit from SPI support?

-Students have to apply for the programme through the regular process set up by the organiser of the summer school or maritime university.
+Students have to apply for the programme through the regular process set up by the organisers of the field schools or training programme.
 In parallel, they have to contact the SPI Secretariat and inform it about their application.
 If their application is accepted by the organisers, a grant agreement has to be signed between SPI and the participant.

-The maximum granted amount per candidate should not exceed 1500.- CHF in total.
+The maximum granted amount per participant should not exceed 1’500 CHF in total.